 Online forms and online chat frequently require visitor contact information, as well as other necessary information, before that utility can be used to contact SAIT.

-Information inputted by visitors into SAIT forms submitted from SAIT’s websites either generate an email to designated-SAIT staff with that information or are fed into a database accessible only to designated-SAIT staff.
+Information inputted by visitors into SAIT forms submitted from SAIT's websites either generate an email to designated-SAIT staff with that information or is fed into a database accessible only to designated-SAIT staff.